Knowledge Base S3 Sync

 Team Onboarding

-- Share the S3 bucket name, region, and credentials (or IAM setup instructions)
+- Share S3 bucket name, region, and credentials

-.obsidian/plugins/kb-s3-sync/data.json). - Use the principle of least privilege — the IAM policy above only grants the minimum S3 permissions needed.
+- IAM policy grants minimum required S3 permissions

 Development